benw22022/FASER2_G4/README.md

 # FASER2_G4

+This is my fork of Josh's original [FASER2 Geant4 repo](https://github.com/joshmcfayden/FASER2_G4/tree/main) - warning some documentation may be inconsistent!
+It's on my todo list to add more up to date documentation to this README

 This package creates simple G4 geometries for FASER2 sensitivity studies.
 Before setting this up you need to be able to create HepMC files using my modified [FORESEE package](https://github.com/joshmcfayden/FORESEE).